Note: If available, we highly recommend consulting an IT or networking professional when dealing with network issues.

 Knowing what subnet a device is located in can help with network troubleshooting (especially when a device is not drawing service), as well as determining an available range when setting a static IP.
 It will also ensure you are able to use a computer on the network to access a device's web interface (GUI).

-- Write down both the phone's IP address and subnet mask.
+- Note the IP address and subnet mask.

-- From a computer on the the intended network, open a command/terminal prompt to look up the network configuration:
+- From a computer on the intended network, open a command/terminal prompt.

-- Windows: In the Run or Search bar, type cmd and press Enter.
-Then type ipconfig and press Enter.
+- Windows: In the Run or Search bar, type cmd and click Enter.
+Then type ipconfig and click Enter.

-- Mac: Press Cmd+Space and type terminal, then press Enter.
-In the terminal, type ifconfig and press Enter.
+- Mac: Press Command+Space and type terminal, then click Enter.
+In the terminal, type ifconfig and click Enter.

-- NO: You know right away the phone and computer are not on the same network.
-To troubleshoot issues, rearrange the devices to ensure both the phone and computer are on the network the phones are intended to reside on.
+The subnet mask of the computer should match the phone.
+Rearrange devices to ensure both the and computer are on the network the phones are intended to reside on.